jemmadm/code-katas/FizzBuzz/README.md

 If you reach this stage, did you use conditionals?
   * Yes, go back and try without
-  * No, well done you are a WINNER, have a look at the below solution
+  * No, well done

+When making the tests pass, did you do it by only editing a factory and/or creating new objects?
+  * Yes, well done
+  * No, go back and try using this rule

 [Enterprise Ready Solution](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition)